mrisen/inet-showcases/_docs/general/ethernet/index.md

 #
 </pre></p>

-For further examination of the model, let's assume that the goal is to design a high performance Ethernet campus area network (CAN).
-A campus network is a computer network made up of an interconnection of local area networks (LANs) within a limited geographical area.
-In real life, the requirements for performance, capacity and network ports are given by the client.
-This example is only concerned about the number of hosts connected to the network and the performance of the LAN.
-Three different simulations are run:

-- `LargeNet_notOverloaded:` Nearly 500 hosts are connected to the network, each performing low data rate.
-As a result, the network is not overloaded, and no packets are dropped.
-- `LargeNet_overloadedBySendIntervall:` Nearly 500 hosts are connected to the network, each performing high data rate.
-As a result, the network is overloaded, and packets are dropped.
-- `LargeNet_overloadedByNumberOfHosts:` Nearly 7500 hosts are connected to the network, each performing low data rate.
-As a result, the network is overloaded, and packets are dropped.

 By default, no finite buffer is used in hosts, so MAC contains an internal queue named `txQueue` to queue up packets waiting for transmission.
 Conceptually, `txQueue` is of infinite size, but for better diagnostics one can specify a hard limit in the `txQueueuLimit` parameter.
 If this limit is exceeded, the simulation stops with an error.
 In this example `DropTailQueue` is used instead, in order to observe the drop statistics (as well):

 <p><pre class="snippet">